OWASP/owasp-mastg/techniques/android/MASTG-TECH-0112.md

 Because of these challenges, analyzing Flutter applications effectively requires specialized tools and methods.

-Currently, a tool exists that can efficiently reverse engineer Flutter applications.
-One such tool is called [Blutter](https://github.com/worawit/blutter) which can be directly downloaded from Github.

-## Reversing Flutter with Blutter
+## Using Blutter

-Executing the Blutter program is straightforward and can be done with a single command, as shown below.
-The user simply needs to specify the directory containing the `libflutter.so` file and the desired output directory.
-Then the "lib" directory will be extracted from the APK file.
+To use @MASTG-TOOL-0116, you need to:

+1. **Extract the APK**: Unpack the APK file and locate the libflutter.so file.
+2. **Execute Blutter**: Run Blutter with the path to the libflutter.so file and specify an output directory.

 ```bash
 python3 blutter.py path/to/app/lib/arm64-v8a out_dir